ishan2829/backend-auth/README.md

 ![Content Security Policy](https://github.com/ishan2829/backend-auth/assets/169195981/0dc060a4-fb46-4683-a243-36a41016aee5)

 - The `html-entities` library is utilized to encode user-generated content before sending it to the frontend.
+- `X-Content-Type-Options` is set to `nosniff` via helmet library.
+Browsers sometimes try to be helpful and guess the content type of a resource.
+This process is called MIME sniffing.
+However, this feature can be exploited by attackers to execute malicious code.
+The `X-Content-Type-Options: nosniff` header instructs the browser not to perform MIME sniffing on the response content.
+Instead, it must strictly adhere to the content type specified by the server in the Content-Type header.
+By preventing MIME sniffing, this header helps protect against certain types of attacks, such as cross-site scripting (XSS) attacks, where an attacker could disguise malicious code as a different content type (e.g., JavaScript disguised as an image) to bypass security mechanisms.

 ## CSRF Protection